Education and Outreach Spotlight

 Nine undergraduate students from across the nation have been selected to receive a 2010 NIMBioS/UBM award to attend the Beyond BIO2010 Celebrations and Opportunities Symposium, May 21-22, in Washington, DC.
 The conference focuses on initiatives underway at the nation's colleges and universities to transform the way biology is taught at the undergraduate level.
 The award covers transportation to and from the conference, where students will present their research.

-Steve Fassino, who participated in the 2009 Research Experience for Undergraduates
+Steve Fassino, who participated in the 2009 Research Experiences for Undergraduates

 at NIMBioS, has won an undergraduate research award from the University of Tennessee, Knoxville (UT).
 Fassino, a junior majoring in mathematics at UT, won a EURēCA award in the College of Agricultural Sciences and Natural Resources division.